amullins2/POLGSpatialAnalysis/README.md

 ### a.
 Differential Expression

-- Compare wild-type vs Polg^mut within each cell type and sex
+- Compare wild-type vs PolgMUT within each cell type and sex
 - Use `FindMarkers()` to identify differentially expressed genes

 ### b.
 Cell Composition Analysis